-In November 2023, upon recommendation of the Company's Compensation Committee, the board of directors approved retention awards for employees of the Company in the form of RSUs which vest in two tranches on August 15, 2024, and May 15, 2025, subject to remaining actively employed with the Company through such date.
+In November 2023, upon recommendation of the Company's Compensation Committee, the board of directors approved retention awards for employees of the Company in the form of RSUs, which vested as to the first tranche on August 15, 2024, and which will vest as to the second tranche on May 15, 2025, subject to remaining actively employed with the Company through such date.
 The \$1,255 in compensation expense associated with these awards will be recognized ratably over the vesting period.